tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ## Commands

-This plugin implements a couple of commands which are assigned to different keys.
-If necessary it adds these commands also to the undo blacklist of VanillaCommand.
+This plugin implements a couple of commands (using the *VanillaCommand* plugin) which are assigned to different keys.
+If necessary it adds these commands also to the undo blacklist.

 ### MoveCursorCommand

-This command (using the *VanillaCommand* plugin) allows movement of the cursor over the map.
+This command  allows movement of the cursor over the map.
 Following directions are implemented:

 - **North:** Using command id `frts.vanillasdl2.command.movecursor.north`.
 - **East:** Using command id `frts.vanillasdl2.command.movecursor.east`.